 - Beat in the milk.
 Add the flour, baking powder, and salt and beat until smooth, but don’t overmix.

 - Pour batter into prepared pan and bake for 25-30 minutes until a cake tester or toothpick inserted in the center comes out clean.
 Let cool about 10 minutes.
 Loosen the sides by running a knife around the cake, then invert the pan onto a plate.
 Gently tap the pan until the cake drops out.
 Invert the cake again onto a cooling rack and let cool completely.

 - Whip the cream with the maple syrup and vanilla until it’s stiff.
 Place the bowl in the fridge.

 - Coarsely chop half the strawberries and place in a bowl.
 Add 1 – 2 tablespoons sugar and mash slightly and stir, until sugar is dissolved and mixture is syrupy.
 Slice or halve the remaining strawberries.

-- Remove the parchment paper from the cake and cut the cake in half with a long knife.
+- Remove the parchment paper from the cake and cut the cake in half through the equator with a long knife.
 Place the bottom piece on a cake stand or serving plate.
 Spoon the macerated berries evenly over the cake.
 Spread half the whipped cream over the berries.

 - Place the top half of the cake over the cream.
 Spread the remaining cream over the cake and arrange the strawberry slices in a pretty pattern over the cream.
 You can serve immediately, or keep refrigerated until ready to serve.
 This is best enjoyed the same day you make it.